 In the beginning of your loan, your principal is high and most of your payment goes toward interest.
 However, you chip away at your principal over time and pay less in interest.
 An amortization schedule can reflect consistent monthly payments and keep you on track to pay off your loan within the mortgage term.

 Annual Percentage Rate (APR)

-Annual percentage rate (APR) is the interest rate you’ll pay for your loan on an annual basis plus any additional lender fees.
+Annual percentage rate (APR) is the interest rate you’ll pay on your loan annually plus any additional lender fees.
 You’ll usually see APR expressed as a percentage.
-You may see two interest rates listed next to one another when you shop for a loan.
+You may see two interest rates listed when you shop for a loan.
 The larger number is always your APR because it includes fees.

 In the context of a mortgage, an asset is anything that you own that has a cash value.
 Some examples of assets include:

 - 401(k) and IRA accounts

 When you apply for a mortgage, your lender will want to verify your assets.
 This is to ensure that you have enough money in savings and investments to cover your mortgage if you run into a financial emergency.

 A balloon loan, or balloon mortgage, gets its name from the large size of its payment.
 It’s a type of financing that requires a lump sum to be paid at some point in the mortgage term – most commonly, at the end.
 With a balloon loan, you choose to pay an interest-only mortgage or one that includes both principal and interest payments.
 Interest-only mortgages only require you to pay the cost of interest throughout your term with the entire balance due at the end.

 Closing costs are settlement costs and fees you pay to your lender in exchange for finalizing your loan.
 Some common closing costs include appraisal fees, loan origination fees and pest inspection fees.
 The specific costs you’ll need to cover depend on your location and property type.
 Closing costs usually equal around 3% – 6% of the total value of your loan.